Fort Sill welcomes new ACM-AAMDC manager

-Col. Shawn Geib left, assumed the role of Army Capability manager for the Army Air and Missile Defense Command (AAMDC) Aug.
-3, 2023, during an assumption of responsibility ceremony hosted by Maj.
-Gen. Phil Brooks, Fires Center of Excellence and Fort Sill commanding general, right.
+FORT SILL, Okla.
+(Aug.
+3, 2003) — In an assumption of charter ceremony, on Fort Sill’s Old Post Quadrangle, Col. Shawn Geib assumed the role of Army Capability manager for the Army Air and Missile Defense Command (AAMDC) Aug.
+3, 2023.

+Maj.
+Gen. Phil Brooks, Fires Center of Excellence and Fort Sill commanding general, welcomed Geib and his family back to the Fort Sill community.
+Geib, a recent graduate of the Army War College, commanded the 5th Battalion, 5th Air Defense Artillery Regiment of the 31st Air Defense Artillery Brigade just two years ago and recently returned from a deployment to Qatar.

+Brooks highlighted the critical role of the Army Capability Manager AAMDC team in delivering the Army of 2030 and designing the Army of 2040.
+The team identifies, structures, and guides a complex portfolio of advanced warfighting technologies and equipment vital to large-scale combat survivability and success for the joint force.

 |Date Taken: